olin/studentgovernment/student_government_bylaws.md

 #### Section 4.
 Event Scheduling Guidelines.

-Wherever possible, to respect the religious diversity of the student body, the Council and the four Student Government Committees avoids scheduling events directed at the entire student body on major religious obligations such that attending the event would impede students from participating in their religions' traditions.
+To respect the religious diversity of the student body, the Council and the four Student Government Committees does not schedule events directed at the entire student body on major religious obligations such that attending the event would impede students from participating in their religions' traditions.

 The Student Government explicitly recognizes the religious obligations listed in Table 1.
 Table 1 is not exhaustive but covers important religious obligations